 be reassessed over time.

-Nothing in this Section D permits the use of any restraint that is precluded by the authorities applicable to a particular waiver, provider, or setting type.
+Nothing in this Section D permits the use of any restraint that is precluded by other authorities.

 If restrictive or controlled egress measures, including egress alert devices (such as electronic accessories and exterior door chimes or alarms) are used at an HCBS Setting, they must: